anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-02-terraform-provisioning.md

 # M2: Provisioning the lab environment

 The previous lab module covered what gets provisioned automatically.
 In this module, we will provision the **foundational** lab environment with Terraform.
-For the rest, we will use CLI and UI for the intended learning experience.

 ### Prerequisites
 1. A GCP project